dashbird/site/content/blog/a-crash-course-on-serverless-side-rendering-with-vuejs-nuxtjs-and-aws-lambda.md

 *Hope you guys and girls enjoyed reading this as much as I enjoyed writing it.
 If you liked it, feel free to share so more people will see this tutorial.
 Until next time, be curious and have fun.*

+___

+_We aim to improve [Dashbird](https://dashbird.io/features/) every day and user feedback is extremely important for that, so [please let us know](mailto:support@dashbird.io) if you have any feedback about these improvements and new features!
+We would really appreciate it!_